“By the way, are my vaccinations up to date?”

 Why get vaccinated?

-Vaccination is like medicineLike all medicines, vaccines can cause side effects.
+Vaccination is like a medicineLike all medicines, vaccines can cause side effects.

-The most common are mild fever and pain or redness at the injection site.
-Serious side effects like a severe allergic reaction are very rare and are monitored and researched when they occur.
+The most common side effects are a mild fever and pain or redness at the injection site.
+Serious adverse effects, such as a severe allergic reaction, are very rare and are monitored and investigated when they occur.

-The risk of developing a serious disease, by not getting vaccinated, is much greater than that of seeing an adverse effect linked to vaccination appear.
+The risk of developing a serious illness by not getting vaccinated is much greater than the risk of experiencing an adverse effect related to vaccination.

 Several hundred million people are vaccinated each year in France and around the world.